pweerd/bigfile/help.md

 The selected line's contents can be copied to the clipboard via the list context menu.
 There is a maximum limit of 10000 lines

-## Export (currently not working)
+## Export

+The export function can export

+- all lines
+- selected lines
+- matched lines

+The export is always line based.
+Meaning that if splitting of large lines is active, and one selects only a part of the line, the complete line will be exported.

-The export functionality exports all lines within the current view or the selected lines.
-There is a maximum limit of 10000 lines.
-This functionality is accessed via the list content menu.
+This functionality is accessed via the 'tools' menu.

+Currently, exported lines are terminated by a windows crlf.

 ## Command line